suyinwb/stock-analysis/README.md

 **Disadvantages**

-* Only can be done if the developer is proficient in the programming language.
+* Only can be done if the developer is proficient in the programming language
+* The developer who doesn't know will not have new methods for efficiency and might even end up breaking the original codes.
+* The developer need to spend more time debugging or studying to be able to come up with a better code structure.

 **How do these pros and cons apply to refactoring the original VBA script?**

 ## Appendix
 ```